 But in our house, I normally serve this with some breadsticks, gorgonzola piccante and a glass of wine.
 That’s already a complete meal, right? 😉

-IF YOU’RE LOOKING FOR MORE CHICKPEAS RECIPE, YOU MIGHT LIKE THIS POST-
+IF YOU’RE LOOKING FOR MORE BEANS AND CHICKPEAS RECIPE, YOU MIGHT LIKE THIS POST-

 OR FOR OTHER CREAMY SOUP RECIPES, CHECK OUT MY SOUPS COLLECTION!